Responsible and Ethical Conduct of Research (RCR)

 As defined by federal agencies, responsible and ethical conduct of research encompasses the following areas: research misconduct, human participants, research involving animals, data acquisition, management, sharing and ownership, mentor/trainee responsibilities, publication practices, and responsible authorship, peer review, collaborative science, and conflicts of interests and commitments.
 (APA Online)

 On the UM Checklist via E-Prop, the Principal Investigator (PI) will indicate whether or not undergraduate students, graduate students, or postdoctoral scholars will be participating on the activity.
-When the project is funded, ORSP will remind the PI that RCR Certification for such individuals is required, regardless of sponsor.
+When the project is funded, RCR Certification for such individuals is required, regardless of sponsor.
 The RCR Certification Form must be on file prior to the individuals participating in any capacity on the activity, whether paid or unpaid, and regardless of duration of invovement.

 On the certification form, the PI will identify the students by name and whether they are undergraduate students, graduate students, or postdoctoral researchers.
 The certification form will also require the date of completion of the RCR self-study course by the individual(s).